odoo/odoo/doc/reference/guidelines.rst

         </field>
     </record>

-Odoo supports custom tags acting as syntactic sugar:
+Odoo supports :ref:`custom tags <reference/data/shortcuts>` acting as syntactic sugar:

 - menuitem: use it as a shortcut to declare a ``ir.ui.menu``
 - template: use it to declare a QWeb View requiring only the ``arch`` section of the view.
 - report: use to declare a :ref:`report action <reference/actions/report>`
-- act_window: use it if the record notation can't do what you want
+- act_window: use to declare a :ref:`window action <reference/actions/window>`

-The 4 first tags are prefered over the *record* notation.
+The 4 first tags are prefered over the :ref:`record <reference/data/record>` notation.

 XML IDs and naming